Drumshanbo Gunpowder Irish Gin approached us to design a gin tray for Ashford Castle that would be used to serve their gin experience.

 The design represents the hidden nature within all of us and within fashion itself.
-It shows a plain and white female face surrounded by natural foliage and enchanted creatures.
+It shows a womanʼs face, painted white, and surrounded by natural foliage and enchanted creatures.

-Once again we were involved in the design of the design of the stage for the 2014 Vodafone DIT Fashion Show.
+Once again we were involved in the design of the stage for the Vodafone DIT Fashion Show in 2014.
 After almost a month of brainstorming we came up with a modern approach to the "Enchanted Forest: Hidden Nature" theme.

-While listening to ideas feedback from a number of working groups the only creative idea that came from people was to pretty much put a forest on stage, but that seemed too obvious.
+While listening to feedback from a number of working groups, the only creative idea was to pretty much put a forest on stage, but that seemed too obvious to us.
 We wanted to surprise people and throw them off what they expected the stage to look like.

-The decision was made to take a number of key elements of enchanted forest then minimise and highlight them.
-The annual "stage centre piece" requirement was taken to the next level and hung over the catwalk instead.
-Inspired by designs of the great Alexander McQueen we created a hanging chandelier which represented stars and the enchanted forest sky reaching towards the ground on strings of up to 14 feet long.
+The decision was made to take a number of key elements of the Enchanted Forest and then minimise and highlight them.
+The annual "stage centre piece" requirement was quite literally taken to the next level and hung above the catwalk instead.
+Inspired by designs of the great Alexander McQueen, we created a hanging chandelier which represented the stars of the enchanted forest sky, reaching towards the ground on strings of up to 14 feet long.

-The stage represented the elongated, tall and narrow shapes of the forest with white pipes and willow.
-There was an arch at the base of the catwalk which was handmade of fresh cut willow and flowers.
+The stage evoked the tall, narrow shapes of the forest with white pipes and willow.
+The arch at the base of the catwalk was handmade from freshly cut willow and flowers.